Telmarine/Quick-Datapack-Fixes-for-Mods/README.md

 ## Why branches instead of folders

-Each of these fixes patches a bug in someone else's mod.
-Once that mod's developer ships a real fix, the corresponding branch here is dead weight.
+Each of these fixes a small break in someone else's mod.
+Once that mod's developer ships a real fix, the corresponding branch here is dead weight and will be removed.

 ## General installation